viblo/pymunk/README.rst

 - CFFI (will be installed automatically by Pip)
 - Setuptools (should be included with Pip)

-* GCC and friends (optional, you need it to compile Pymunk from source)
+* GCC and friends (optional, you need it to compile Pymunk from source.
+On windows Visual Studio is required to compile)
 * Pygame (optional, you need it to run the Pygame based demos)
 * Pyglet (optional, you need it to run the Pyglet based demos)
 * Matplotlib & Jupyter Notebook (optional, you need it to run the Matplotlib